alejandrosoares/minify-python/README.md

 # MINIFY-PYTHON
-Minify html, css and java script files with services of <a href="https://www.toptal.com/">Toptal</a>, through the use of their API and on the other hand optimize the images of your project to reduce your weight.
+Minify html, css and java script files with services of <a href="https://www.toptal.com/">Toptal</a>, through the use of their API and optimize the images of your project to reduce its size.
 <br>
 The script is written in python.

 ## Important
 - The project has been perform in Linux platform and has not been probed in others platforms.
-- The original project is <b>not</b> modified, a copy of project is created.
+- The original project is <b>not</b> modified, a copy of the project is created.

 ## Installation
 Follow the next steps: